Garden State Plaza: History

-Westfield acquired the mall in 1986 from Macy's in a deal that also included New Jersey's Brunswick Square Mall and Quaker Bridge Mall.
+Westfield acquired the mall in 1986 from Macy's in a deal that also included New Jersey's Brunswick Square Mall and Quaker Bridge Mall.Greer, Kimberly.
+"3 Macy's Centers to Be Sold To Australian Company", Newsday, November 7, 1986.
+Accessed February 11, 2011.

 The Borough of Paramus petitioned the New Jersey Supreme Court to review a decision by borough's Planning Board, asking it to review the plans to construct a 163000 sqft "entertainment lifestyle precinct" at the mall that included a 16-screen AMC movie theater and 10 specialty retail stores, along with a 158000 sqft parking lot below the new wing, known as "Parking Garage C".
 The petition was turned down, and the mall celebrated its 50th anniversary with the new expansion and stores opened on May 25, 2007.

 In 2013, the mall rebuilt Parking Garage B, expanding it to five levels and 1,800 parking spaces.
 Adjacent were built a new guest services office and a valet lounge.
-A year later, the mall added a 55000 sqft wing at a cost of $160 million known as the "Fashion District" that has 22 stores and restaurants.
+A year later, the mall added a 55000 sqft wing at a cost of $160 million known as the "Fashion District" that has 22 stores and restaurants."Photos: New $160 million opens at Garden State Plaza", NJ Advance Media for NJ.com.
+Accessed November 15, 2015.